artessen/AOC_detection/README.md

-# XGBoost Model for Multi-target Classification of Ares of Concern for Agriculture in Europe
+# XGBoost Model for Multi-target Classification of Areas of Concern (AOC) for Agriculture in Europe
 Pipeline for the implementation of an expert-driven and explainable artificial intelligence model for probabilistically detecting multiple agriculture-related hazards in Europe.

 ## Overview